Grilled Flank Steak topped with homemade chimichurri sauce is a summer staple that adds freshness and zing to grilled meats, chicken, and fish.

 Even though chimichurri requires fresh herbs, most of the other ingredients are common pantry staples.
 Chimichurri is made of these ingredients:

-- Fresh parsley and cilantro for freshness
+- Fresh parsley for freshness

 - Red onion for aromatic flavor